CiwPython/Ciw/docs/Features/custom_dists.rst

 - For each distribution, probabilities must sum to 1.
 - You may add as many custom probability distributions as you like.
-- **Service times** are sampled from the custom probability distribution, even though they are placed under the heading :code:`Service_rates`.